LinusU/raptor-rpc/README.md

  - `key`: Key to fetch, can be `Number` or `String`
  - `defValue`: Value to return if `key` wasn't provided, is `undefined` if not specified.

+#### `.require(key, type)`

+Helper function to require the presence a parameter and optionally check it's type.
+Will send an `Invalid params` error (-32602) back to the client, and stop execution, if the parameter is not present.

+ - `key`: Key to require, can be `Number` or `String`
+ - `type`: If specified, also require `typeof param` to equal this

+> This is implemented with `try` and `catch` so currently it only works inside
+> the main function, not in any asynchronous function.
+This could be fixed with
+> `domain` in the future.

 #### `.source`

 The source of the connection, i.e. the stream that was piped to the connection.